Witchcraft

 The Festival of Summer’s End: Celtic Roots of Samhain

-Samhain a shift in reality.
+Samhain is a shift in reality.
 The bright warmth of summer and the cold dark of winter never touched the Celtic people gently.
 They lived by the rhythm of the land; the boundary between summer and winter was sudden.
 At no other point in the year did life seem so fragile.
-During this time a flurry…
+During this time, a…

 -